 Rabobank Group places a high priority on the management of risk and has extensive procedures in place for systematic risk management.
 Within Rabobank Group, the risk management policies relating to interest rate risk, market risk and liquidity risk are developed and monitored by the Balance Sheet and Risk Management Committee Rabobank Group ("BRMC-RG") in cooperation with the Group Risk Management department.
 The BRMC-RG is responsible for balance sheet management, establishing risk policy, setting risk measurement standards, broadly determining limits and monitoring developments and advising the Executive Board on all relevant issues regarding risk management.
-Rabobank Group in cooperation with the Group Risk Management and the Credit Risk Management departments.
+Rabobank Group's risk management policies relating to credit risk are developed by the Policy Credit Committee Rabobank Group in cooperation with the Group Risk Management and the Credit Risk Management department.
 These two committees report to the Executive Board, which is ultimately responsible for risk management within Rabobank Group.